top of page

 In the event of vehicle damage or loss arising from, but not limited to, collisions or theft, The Club will assume responsibility for the excess payable on a relevant insurance claim.

 Some rental companies have negative stipulations on certain roads.
 Any roads or areas in this category will be specified on the hire contract.
-It is the driver’s responsibility to ensure compliance; otherwise, insurance may be rejected.
+It is the transport officers responsibility to ensure compliance; otherwise, insurance may be rejected.

 For private vehicles used on Club trips The Club assumes no liability whatsoever, including but not limited to, theft, fire and consequential loss.
 Drivers using private vehicles who do not own the vehicle should confirm that they are insured.